vmware/container-service-extension/docs/KNOWN_ISSUES.md

 Workaround: Don't disable Service Provider Access to the Legacy API Endpoint

-vCD 10.0 deprecates the `/api/sessions` REST end point, and introduces a new `/cloudapi/` based REST endpoint for authenticating vCD users.
+VCD 10.0 deprecates the `/api/sessions` REST end point, and introduces a new `/cloudapi/` based REST endpoint for authenticating VCD users.
 CSE relies on the '/api' end point for operations, so it is necessary that the legacy API endpoint is not disabled in vCloud Director.